My Story

 Over time, this awareness extended to my own identity and to the challenge of understanding how I fit within settings that often felt unfamiliar.
 Race has been a primary lens through which I both identify and am perceived, though it has never fully explained my experience.
 Like many people, I learned early that identity is more complex than the categories available to describe it, and that navigating institutions often requires translating oneself across cultural and social boundaries.

-These experiences shaped how I think about inclusion.
+These experiences shaped how I think about inclusion and belonging.
 I came to see that inclusion is not only about who is present, but about whether people can participate meaningfully and be supported in environments shaped by histories, norms, and expectations they did not help define.

 My professional work builds directly on this through-line.
-I work with leaders across institutions and sectors to design and sustain environments that support equity and inclusion over time.
-This includes the practical, imperfect work of shaping structures, practices, and leadership approaches that make engagement across difference more likely and more durable.
+I work with leaders across institutions and sectors to design and sustain environments that support equity, belonging, and constructive engagement across difference.
+This includes the practical, imperfect work of shaping structures, practices, and leadership approaches that make participation more meaningful and collaboration more durable.

 Make sure to check out my writing and see what others are saying.